Sensitivities to feebly interacting particles: public and unified calculations: SensCalc

-Depending on the FIP, there may exist uncertainties in the description of its production and decay, which may significantly affect the event rate.
+Depending on the FIP, uncertainties in the description of its production and decay may significantly affect the event rate.
 This is the case, e.g., for dark scalars, where one may describe their production inclusively or exclusively; and for dark photons, for which the description of the proton bremsstrahlung channel depends on the maximal allowed $p_{T}$ and on the minimal energy allowed to be transferred to the dark photon.
 The user has the freedom to tune these parameters.

 In addition, there may exist model-specific parameters that must be selected before performing the computation.
-For instance, in the case of HNLs, this is their nature (Dirac or Majorana) and their mixing pattern $U_{e}^{2}:U_{\mu}^{2}:U_{\tau}^{2}$.
+For instance, in the case of HNLs, this is their nature (Dirac or Majorana) and mixing pattern $U_{e}^{2}:U_{\mu}^{2}:U_{\tau}^{2}$.

 During the computation, this notebook produces intermediate results that may be useful for the sensitivity analysis.
-This includes the differential number of events with respect to $\theta,E$, or $z$, as well as the number of events as a function of the mass and coupling, see Fig.~\ref{fig:example-module-3}.
-Last but not least, the notebook also shows the behavior of the overall acceptances $\epsilon$, cf.\ Eq.~\eqref{eq:total-acceptance}.
+This includes the differential number of events with respect to $\theta,E$, or $z$, as well as the number of events as a function of the mass and coupling (see Fig.~\ref{fig:example-module-3}).
+Last but not least, the notebook also outputs the overall acceptances $\epsilon$ (cf.\ Eq.~\eqref{eq:total-acceptance}) that may be used to quickly estimate the lower bound of the sensitivity and understand it qualitatively (see Sec.~\ref{sec:case-studies}).

 Once the tabulated number of events has been produced, the notebook computes the sensitivities.
-To this end, the user needs to select the critical number of events as well as some model-specific parameters.
-For example, for dark scalars, one needs to specify the value of the branching ratio $\text{Br}(h\to SS)$, which is non-zero in the presence of the quartic coupling $\mathcal{L}\propto hSS$ (see Appendix~\ref{app:couplings-definitions} for detail).
-Because the critical number of events can be freely specified, the user can compute both ``exclusion'' sensitivity limits --- corresponding to $2.3$ expected events at $90\%$~CL --- or ``discovery'' sensitivity limits by (externally) providing the critical $N_{\text{ev}}$ corresponding to the desired significance level and background expectation.
+To this end, the user needs to select the critical number of events determining the boundary of the sensitivity domain, as well as some model-specific parameters.
+For example, for dark scalars, one needs to specify the value of the branching ratio $\text{Br}(h\to SS)$, which is non-zero in the presence of the quartic coupling $\mathcal{L}\propto hSS$ (see Appendix~\ref{app:couplings-definitions} for details).
+Because the critical number of events can be freely specified, the user can compute both ``exclusion'' sensitivity limits --- corresponding, e.g., to $2.3$ expected events at $90\%$~CL in the absence of background --- or ``discovery'' sensitivity limits by (externally) providing the critical $N_{\text{ev}}$ corresponding to the desired significance level and background expectation.